appcelerator-archive/amp/api/rpc/stack/docker/README.md

 # Docker forked sources

-Because in 1.13.0 docker do not provide remote stack api, we need to embbed these Docker sources in order to be able to manage stack remotelly.
+Because in 1.13.0 docker does not provide remote stack api, we need to embbed these Docker sources in order to be able to manage stack remotely.

-Few updates have been done on the sources to be able to build them with as fews as possible dependecies.
+Few updates have been done on the sources to be able to build them with as few dependencies as possible.

-All update are prefixed by {AMP} in code, mainly:
+All updates are prefixed by {AMP} in code, mainly:

-- remove all cobra depencies
+- remove all cobra dependencies
 - make some functions public
-- add public constructure on some private struct
+- add public constructor on some private structs